AlexDR1998/Quantum-Computing-Project/README.md

 Running Grover's has been made mostly user friendly via the terminal.
 It can only be ran in python3, and done by calling RunGrover.py.

+Each function has been described in the class, so there are more details there.

 # RunGrover.py #

 This file will be set to having check = 'run'.
 This allows the simulation to run as normal.
 There are options to run tests by changing check.
 These are: